growthbook/growthbook-php/README.md

 }
 ```

-Each impression object has the following properties:
--  experiment (the full experiment object)
--  result (the result of the $user->experiment call)
--  userId (the id used to randomize the experiment result)

-Often times you'll want to do the event tracking from the front-end with javascript.
+Or, you can pass the impressions onto your front-end and fire analytics events from there.
 To do this, simply add a block to your template (shown here in plain PHP, but similar idea for Twig, Blade, etc.).

 ```php
 <script>